Why Millie Public

 “Oh but my darling, what if you fly?”’ ~ Erin Hanson

-Towards the end of my IB experience, Millie hosted a talk for my school about using LinkedIn, and gave the opportunity to apply for a summer internship as a content writer.
-This is where I met Jenna, one of the CEO’s at Millie, who gave a piece of advice that I have tried to incorporate in all parts of my life: “If you don’t ask, you don’t get”.
-You have to be a go-getter in life, opportunities won’t just come to you.
+Towards the end of my IB experience, Millie hosted a talk at my school about using LinkedIn and offered the opportunity to apply for a summer internship as a content writer.
+This is where I met Jenna, one of the CEOs at Millie, who shared a piece of advice that I've tried to incorporate into all parts of my life: "If you don’t ask, you don’t get."
+You have to be a go-getter in life; opportunities won't just come to you.

-That is what prompted me to apply to Millie, and now a year later, I am still part of the thriving Millie community that exemplifies everything I believe in about internationalism and pushing yourself to grow.
-If you want to be a part of this and challenge yourself to try something new, apply to intern at Millie and you could be a part of a team that helps international school students like yourself to navigate change and academic journeys.
+That is what prompted me to apply to Millie, and now, a year later, I am still part of the thriving Millie community that exemplifies everything I believe in about internationalism and pushing oneself to grow.
+If you want to be a part of this and challenge yourself to try something new, apply to intern at Millie, and you could be a part of a team that helps international school students like yourself navigate change and academic journeys.